SquilliamX/Foundry-Defi-Stablecoin/notes.md

 ```
 If we tried to skip the approval step, the transferFrom would fail because the DSCEngine contract would have no permission to move the user's tokens.

+`transferFrom` is when you transfer from another person.
+(So this would be good in a deposit function as we are transfering tokens from a user into this contract.
+The other suer has to give us approval)